God’s Plan for Christians

 Most Not Now Called

-Again, looking at the range of human history, God has not cast away His people, Israel.
-But He blinded them until the end of Gentile times, so that through their fall, salvation comes to the Gentiles, who, through Christ, are individually grafted in, or spiritually adopted into the family of Israel.
-This is currently the dispensation when God is calling a people for His name (Acts 15:14-17) to be a Kingdom and Priests, reigning with Christ in the Kingdom during the thousand years (Rev. 5:10).
+Again, noting the history of God’s chosen nation; God has not cast away His people, Israel.
+But, He blinded them until the end of Gentile times, so that through their fall salvation comes to the Gentiles, who, through Christ, are individually grafted in, or spiritually adopted into the family of Israel (John 12:40, Rom.
+11:7-12, 2 Cor.
+3:14-16).
+This now is a dispensation when God is calling a people for His name (Acts 15:14-17) to become Kings and Priests, reigning with Christ in the Kingdom during the thousand years (Rev. 5:10; 20:4-6).

 After this dispensation of calling of all nations a people for His name—”I will return,” promises the Eternal; “and will build again the tabernacle of David, which is fallen down; and I will build again the ruins thereof and I (Christ) will set it up.”